subsquid/docs/docs/cloud/resources/rpc-proxy.md

 [Professional organizations](/cloud/resources/organizations/#professional-organizations) can [access their RPC proxies from outside](https://app.subsquid.io/rpc) of the Subsquid Cloud.

-Among other things, this enables a development process that uses the proxy for both local and Cloud runs transparently.
+Among other things, this enables a development process that uses the service for both local and Cloud runs transparently.
 Here an example configuration for Ethereum Mainnet:

 <details>